Welcome to my blog! If you are a millennial who hates the rat race, this is the place to be!

 Fortunately for my present and future self, I haven’t lost that obsession, but I have set new sights: Financial Independence, Early Retirement, Fuck You money, whatever you want to call it, I want it.
 I interned at a Fortune 500 company the summer before my last semester in college and discovered working 8+ hours a day kinda sucked ass.
 Like, a lot.
 It seemed like I was constantly doing only one of 3 activities: sleeping, eating, or working.
 Where was all the free time I had in college?
 Even weekends didn’t feel like enough.
 Something had to give, because the thought of working in an office until I’m 65 makes me want to shoot myself in the face.

-So, welcome to FIRE-y Millennials!
+So, with all that being said, welcome to FIRE‑y Millennials!
 Better buckle up because it’s going to be a wild ride!